nikiimisal/NodeJS___NodeJS-using-Nginx___MEAN-and-MERN/MEAN.md

 Before starting this journey, I ensured I had:

-• An AWS EC2 instance running Ubuntu
+• An AWS EC2 instance running Ubuntu<br>
-• Basic knowledge of Linux commands
+• Basic knowledge of Linux commands<br>
-• A MEAN stack application ready for deployment
+• A MEAN stack application ready for deployment<br>

->>Personal Note: Setting up the EC2 instance was straightforward, but I recommend thoroughly understanding AWS security groups and network settings before proceeding.
+>>Personal Note: Setting up the EC2 instance was straightforward, but I recommend thoroughly understanding AWS security groups and network settings before proceeding.<br>
 >>Ensure that ports 5000 and 27017 are open in the security group.

 <h1>Srep 2: Installing MongoDB</h1>